-A centralized information hub on the intranet allows employees to easily find all the information they need, without interrupting their work like pinging emails do.
+A centralized information hub on the intranet allows employees to easily find all the information they need without interrupting their work like pinging emails do.
 Powerful, integrated search means employees can locate information quickly as and when they need it.
-They are also able to turn off update notifications and conversation channels can be muted, so employees can tune at their own pace.
+They can also turn off update notifications, and conversation channels can be muted so employees can tune in at their own pace.

 #5.
 Automation means everyone gains back more time

 With internal comms workloads growing by the day, the need to automate repeatable processes is pressing.
 Modern intranets are starting to embrace automation, giving internal communicators similar tools to their marketing counterparts.
 Campaign automation allows internal communicators to pre-schedule multi-channel communications campaigns and take advantage of intelligent workflows to target and nudge employees to engage over time.
 Instead of one-size-fits-all messaging, automation delivers highly personalized communications that meet people on their preferred channel at a pace that suits them.

 Build and track complex multi-channel campaigns with marketing-grade automation features made for internal comms.

 #6.
 An intranet provides enhanced security

 A private intranet network that only employees have authorization to access adds a layer of security.
 Sensitive information is safely shared and stored there, whereas emails might be more at risk of a security breach.

 #7.
 More data to track engagement